Vous êtes un professionnel et vous avez besoin d'une formation ?

 possible combinations of the test statistic, see [2]_.

-is used if both samples contain less than 10 observations,
+if both samples contain equal to or less than 20 observations,

 otherwise the asymptotic distribution is used.